American Friends of Royal Museums Greenwich loses a great friend and Director

 Read the most recent American Friends and supporter’s e-newsletters:

-The board of Directors of the AFRMG work closely with the Director and Development Team at RMG in awarding grants to support initiatives such as exhibitions, touring programs, international conferences, lectures, object acquisitions and capital redevelopment projects.
+The board of Directors of AFRMG work closely with the Director and Development Team at RMG in awarding grants to support initiatives such as exhibitions, touring programs, international conferences, lectures, object acquisitions and capital redevelopment projects.

-AFRMG supports the Endeavour Project
+AFRMG raises funds to support the Endeavour Project

 AFRMG has committed to an annual grant payment until 2018 in support of the Endeavour Project.

-This capital redevelopment project in Greenwich will create four new galleries at the National Maritime Museum on the subjects of Polar Exploration Worlds, Tudor and Stuart Britain Seafarers, the Pacific Ocean Encounters and a collections gallery entitled Sea Things.The Project will increase display space by 40% and will add a further 1,000 artefacts to display, it will also improve circulation around the Museum.
+This capital redevelopment project in Greenwich will create four new galleries at the National Maritime Museum on the subjects of Polar Worlds, Tudor and Stuart Seafarers, Pacific Encounters and a collections gallery entitled Sea Things.The Project will increase display space by 40% and will add a further 1,000 artefacts to display, it will also improve circulation around the Museum.